hashicorp/terraform-provider-azurerm/website/docs/r/policy_virtual_machine_configuration_assignment.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Policy Virtual Machine Configuration Assignment.
+* `name` - (Required) The name of the Guest Configuration that will be assigned in this Guest Configuration Assignment.
 Changing this forces a new resource to be created.

 * `location` - (Required) The Azure location where the Policy Virtual Machine Configuration Assignment should exist.
 Changing this forces a new resource to be created.